icopy-site/awesome/docs/index.md

 - [Database Tools](awesome/awesome-db-tools.md) - Everything that makes working with databases easier.
 - [TypeDB](awesome/typedb-awesome.md) - Logical database to organize large and complex networks of data as one body of knowledge.
 - [Cassandra](awesome/awesome-cassandra.md) - Open-source, distributed, wide column store, NoSQL database management system.
-- [TDengine](awesome/awesome-tdengine.md) - An open-source time-series database with high-performance, scalability, and SQL support.
 - [Supabase](awesome/awesome-supabase.md) - An open-source alternative to Firebase.
 - [PocketBase](awesome/awesome-pocketbase.md) - An open-source, Go-based backend in one file.
 - [Neon](awesome/awesome-neon.md) - An open-source alternative to AWS Aurora.